 What’s the difference between e-bikes and electric dirt bikes?

-Most batteries last 2–5 years depending on use and care.
-On a single charge, expect anywhere from 30 to 150 miles depending on battery size and riding mode.
+The battery on an electric dirt bike typically lasts 2 to 5 years, depending on how often you ride and how well you maintain it.
+On a single charge, you can expect anywhere from 30 to 150 miles, based on battery size and riding mode.

 Do I need a license to ride an electric dirt bike?

-Generally, you don’t need a license for Class 1 or 2 e-bikes.
-But if your electric dirt bike exceeds certain speed or power limits (often over 750W or 28 mph), some states may classify it as a moped or motorcycle—so check your local rules.
+In most cases, you don’t need a license for a Class 1 or Class 2 electric dirt bike.
+However, if your bike exceeds 750W of power or goes faster than 28 mph, it may be classified as a moped or motorcycle in some states.
+Always check your local laws to be sure.